benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == TO DO ==

-On Ajax:
-Warning: Invalid argument supplied for foreach() in /mnt/web2/c0/81/5436181/htdocs/siegen/wp-admin/includes/plugin.php on line 1290
--> admin_menu hook?

 * Currently, only one form can be used (selectable at the settings page)
 * The URL could be detected (find all articles containing a contact form, and propose them in a select box)
-* When change URL Prefix, at least show a warning that the links need to be updated (load, insert).
 * When clicking on a link that has the form on the same page, should it scroll to the form?
 Currently, it only changes the selected value.

 These are limitations that I may (one day, if/when I come to it) adress in future.